COVID-safe in-person visits

 The safety of our staff and inmates remains our top priority.
 Correctional facilities are particularly vulnerable environments, and we all need to work together to reduce the risk of COVID-19 entering our centres.

-All visitors must comply with safety measures, including vaccination requirements, RAS testing, screening, and hygiene practices.
+All visitors must comply with safety measures, including RAS testing, screening, and hygiene practices.

 Rapid Antigen Screening (RAS) testing requirements

-- Visitors aged 5 years and above must undertake Rapid Antigen Screening (RAS) testing onsite prior to entry into the Correctional Centre (If required, accompanying adult visitor to supervise testing of children aged 5 -11 years.
-Children aged 12-18 years old can administer the test themselves).
+- Visitors aged five (5) years and above must undertake Rapid Antigen Screening (RAS) testing onsite prior to entry into the Correctional Centre.
+If required, accompanying adult visitor to supervise testing of children aged 5-11 years.
+Children aged 12-18 years old can administer the test themselves.

-- Visitors under 5 years old are permitted to visit and re not required to be RAS tested.
+- Visitors 0-4 years old are permitted to visit and are not required to be RAS tested.

 Mask and hygiene requirements

-- Visitors under 5 years old are permitted to visit and are not required to wear a mask.
+- Visitors 0-4 years old are permitted to visit and are not required to wear a mask.

 - The visits area will be cleaned before and after each visit session, with a focus on commonly touched surfaces.